Online experiment design for continuous-time systems using generalized filtering: Numerical example

+Note that filtered data matrices \eqref{fxd1}-\eqref{fdxd2} are constructed solely for identification purposes and differ in general from the system trajectories obtained from the system.
+For both filter functions, we verify that

 This is in line with the conclusion of Proposition~\ref{Pranknm}.
-Finally, we reconstruct the system matrices as in \eqref{identify}
+In other words, the designed input guarantees the filtered data to be informative with the minimum possible number of samples.
+Being the filtered data informative for system identification, we can reconstruct the system matrices as in \eqref{identify}:

-The Frobenius norm of the identification error is \mbox{$ \lVert[A\ B]-[\hat{A}\ \hat{B}]\rVert_F=6.2340\times 10^{-7} $} for the compactly supported test function, and \mbox{$ 1.4599\times 10^{-6} $} for the low-pass filter function.
-We mention that similar conclusions can be drawn for the filter functions in \eqref{tf2} and \eqref{lbf}, which are not shown for the sake of brevity.
+The Frobenius norm of the identification error is \mbox{$ \lVert[A\ B]-[\hat{A}\ \hat{B}]\rVert_F=1.8592\times 10^{-6} $} for the first Laguerre basis function, and \mbox{$ 1.5675\times 10^{-6} $} for the low-pass filter function.
+We mention that similar conclusions can be drawn for the filter functions in \eqref{tf1} and \eqref{tf2}, which are not shown for the sake of brevity.